tphoney/drone-hue/README.md

 # drone-hue

 A plugin to get notifications via your light bulbs.
+So when your build fails you will literally get warning lights, and if it passes you can party to the disco!

 ## Usage